benlavender/homelab-docs/guides/CheatSheet.md

 # Working with standard linear logical volumes.
 # Use --name <string> to name a LV otherwise a system name will be generated.
 # Sizes for LVs can be of KiB, MiB, GiB, TiB or SI prefix K, M, G, T etc or a specifc extent.
-# If a size less than a single extent is given it will upsize dynamically.
+# If a size is less than a single extent is given it will upsize dynamically.
 # Create a linear LV with a specific size:
 lvm lvcreate --size <#> <vg_name>
 # Create a linear LV with a specific size in logical extents: